-Under this method, I visited the women prison and the Macshion bay prison in Luzira Remand Prison and Women Prison and observed the conditions which the prisoners live.
-This process helped me not only in the process of data collection, but in drawing a conclusion as regards the prison conditions and its usefulness in Uganda today.
+Under this method, I visited the mansion bay prison in Luzira remand prison and women prison and observed the conditions which the prisoners live.
+This process helped me not only in the process of data collection, but also drawing a conclusion as regards the prison conditions and its usefulness in Uganda today.